Optimal transport for vector Gaussian mixture models: Vector-valued GMM

-It may represent a physical entity that can mutate or be transported among several alternative manifestations with certain connections among its $M$ channels.
-This may be determined by a connected graph $G=(V,E)$ which has $M$ nodes and the edges determining the connections.
-Thus, $\rho$ may also be understood as a general distribution on $\mR^N\times G$, where $V=\{1,2,\cdots,M\}$ and $E$ defines the connections among channels.
+with the connections among its $M$ channels, defined by a connected graph $G=(V,E),$ which has $M$ nodes and whose edges determine the connections.
+Thus, $\rho$ may be considered as a general distribution on $\mR^N\times G$, where $V=\{1,2,\cdots,M\}$ with $E$ defining the connections among the channels (layers).
+As described in \cite{vectorvalued}, it may represent a physical entity that may mutate or be transported among several alternative manifestations with certain relationships among its $M$ channels.